ethanjli/phyllo/README.md

 ### Application

-The following libraries also specify application frameworks based on message exchange on embedded devices:
+The following libraries specify application frameworks based on message exchange on embedded devices:

 - [ModuleInterface](https://github.com/fredilarsen/ModuleInterface) provides a framework to synchronize variable values over a PJON connection.
 - [Telemetry](https://github.com/Overdrivr/Telemetry/wiki) provides a pub-sub messaging framework over serial or Bluetooth to send simple messages from computers or embedded devices or to send updated values to variables on embedded devices.
 However, the project is currently inactive, and there does not appear to be an easy way to guarantee reliable transmission over the communication link.
 - [Arduino-SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) and its forks are very simple libraries which allow registering callback functions to string commands.

+The following are application protocols based on message exchange on constrained devices, but are designed for internet networking rather than a point-to-point link:

+- The [Constrained Application Protocol](https://en.wikipedia.org/wiki/Constrained_Application_Protocol) (CoAP) specifies a protocol for constrained devices to provide a RESTful interface (analogous to phyllo's Resource Application Framework), but between devices joined by networks such as the internet.
+- The [OMA Lightweight M2M](https://en.wikipedia.org/wiki/OMA_LWM2M) (OMA LwM2M) specifies a protocol for management and data exchange of constrained devices over networks.